ncatlab/nlab-content/pages/1890.md

 By the general logic of [[(n,k)-transformation|(2,1)-transformations]] the components of $T$ are themselves a certain [[functor]].

-Then the [usual diagrams](http://en.wikipedia.org/wiki/Strong_monad) that specify a strong monoidal functor express
+Then the [usual diagrams](http://en.wikipedia.org/wiki/Strong_monad) that specify a strong monad

 * unitalness and functoriality of the component functor of $T$;